How to Submit

 To allow our board to assess your proposal, please describe your idea and its contribution to legal scholarship as fully as possible, including its originality, timeliness, and how it fosters diversity of legal scholarship.
 Please also submit an addendum that includes the following elements:

-- A list of potential symposium speakers (ideally between 5 and 7) that you believe would add to the academic quality of the event and who may welcome an invitation to publish and/or speak;
+- A list of potential symposium speakers that you believe would add to the academic quality of the event and who may welcome an invitation to publish and/or speak;

 - An anticipated source of funding, with a rough budget if possible;

 - The name and contact information of the proposed Symposium Director, who will serve as the point person for coordination and decisions with the Law Review executive board;